 On travel, the school serves a village community, so many families will prioritise walkability, cycling, or short car journeys, and will want to sanity-check the school-run reality at peak times.
 Where transport planning is important, use local bus route information and practical trial runs at drop-off times as part of your decision-making.

-Admissions dates on the school website are not the 2026 timetable.
-The admissions page displays older dates (for example 2024).
-For 2026 entry, Warwickshire’s published timetable sets the key dates, and the school site is best used for policy documents and any faith-related supplementary requirements.
+Use the current Warwickshire timetable.
+The local authority timetable sets the key Reception dates for each entry year, and the school site is best used for policy documents and any faith-related supplementary requirements.

 Curriculum refinement is ongoing in some subjects.
 The 2024 inspection report highlights that some wider curriculum subjects were recently changed and that leaders should refine the precise knowledge pupils should learn and remember in those areas, so depth matches the school’s ambition.